 In 1968, soon after her discovery, Bell married Martin Burnell (divorced 1993).
 Her husband was a government worker, and his career took them to various parts of England.
 She worked part-time for many years while raising her son, Gavin Burnell.
 During that period she began studying almost every wave spectrum in astronomy and gained an extraordinary breadth of experience.
 She held a junior teaching fellowship from 1970 to 1973 at the University of Southampton where she developed and calibrated a 1-10 million electron volt gamma-ray telescope.
 She also held research and teaching positions in x-ray astronomy at the Mullard Space Science Laboratory in London, and studied infrared astronomy in Edinburgh.

-Jocelyn did not share the Nobel Prize awarded to Hewish for the discovery of pulsars, but has received numerous awards for her professional contributions.
+Jocelyn did not share the Nobel Prize awarded to Hewish for the discovery of pulsars in 1974, but has received numerous awards for her professional contributions.
 She was first chosen as a fellow of the Royal Astronomical Society in 1969 and has served as its Vice President.
 Among many of her awards she received the Beatrice M. Tinsley Prize from the American Astronomical Society in 1987 and the Herschel Medal from the Royal Astronomical Society in 1989.
 She also won the Oppenheimer Prize and The Michelson Medal.